yuval-a/ZOE/README.md

 `ZOE.load (TodoItem);`
 Once the `TodoItem` component is loaded - there will be a new object under the ZOE object in memory:
 `ZOE.TodoItem`, and under that there will be an `element` object - that element object is a DOM object representing the "prototype" of the component in DOM form, and is used when rendering instances from it to the document.
-You can also see the 'render' function, which is used to render an instance of the component to a new DOM element, ready to be attached to your document.
-Each component will have its own 'render' function.
+You can also see the `render` function, which is used to render an instance of the component to a new DOM element, ready to be attached to your document.
+Each component will have its own `render` function.

 You can put the definition and load function in the same single file (e.g. `TodoItem.js`), and include it in the head after ZOE.
 This will (usually) have your component ready for rendering, even before the browser finishes rendering the `body` part of your HTML.
 For complex components it can take longer.
 In any case, you can listen to the `ZOEReady` event, on your document, that will be triggered once the loading is complete.